jordanwink201/bluecats-ios-sdk-rc/README.md

 bluecats-ios-sdk-rc contains the BlueCatsSDK framework and static library.
 You must specify `libBlueCatsSDK` in your Podfile to use the static library.

 Which one should I use?
 While using the framework is generally recommended, if developing for iOS7 devices use the static library.
-If developing apps that require using bitcode, use the framework.
+Use the framework if developing apps that require using bitcode.

+###**The BlueCats iOS SDK documentation is located [here](https://github.com/bluecats/bluecats-ios-sdk/wiki).**

+Need some beacons?
+Check out the [store](http://store.bluecats.com/collections/featured-products/products/bluecats-starterpack-with-usb) for a StarterPack or email our [sales team](mailto:sales@bluecats.com).

 ##Framework Installation